 Discipleship Training Program (DTP) courses and Schedule:

 How deep are you willing to go?
-This course is an intense “self-examination” experience in which one examines such issues as the source of problems, self esteem, trials, love, anger, fear and change.
-Students grow in his/her faith - 2 Peter 1:3, apply God’s word to every day life situations - 2 Tim 3:16-17, and have tools for helping others - Galatians 6:2.
+Gain a clearer Biblical worldview, a better understanding of your relationship and place in God's kingdom.
+This course is an intense “self-examination” experience in which one examines such issues as the source of problems, self-esteem, trials, love, anger, fear and change.
+Students grow in his/her faith - 2 Peter 1:3, apply God’s word to everyday life situations - 2 Tim 3:16-17, and have tools for helping others - Galatians 6:2.

 We live in a culture that teaches us a great deal about prosperity, success, and the need to understand ourselves but has little to say about building and maintaining decent, life-giving relations.
 This course offers valuable insight into what God says about relating to the people around us and covers topics such as singleness, the roles of husbands and wives, forgiveness and tough love.